 Foldable Workspace Station

 The secret of excellent space optimization lies in the use of vertical space.
-Walls are there not just to hold your art pieces but to help you make more room in your apartment and provide more living space and shelf space.
+Walls are there not just to hold your art pieces but to help you make more room in your apartment and provide more living and shelf space.
 Any space you have is classed as precious space.

 This is especially important if you need to work from home.
-To achieve better focus and productivity at home, you can’t simply work from your bed.
-Still, with limited square footage, you can’t make an ideal home office either.
+You can’t simply work from your bed to achieve better focus and productivity at home.
+Still, you can’t make an ideal home office with limited square footage either.

-Luckily, you can opt for installing a foldable workspace station on your wall.
+Luckily, you can install a foldable workspace station on your wall.
 There, you can store your laptop, paperwork, and anything else you need for work.
-When done, simply close it, and it will look like a stylish wall cabinet.
+When done, close it; it will look like a stylish wall cabinet.

 These stations usually come with a key, so you can even protect your work privacy if you need to.
-And if the time comes to go back to the office, you can always give the foldable station another purpose.
+And if the time comes to return to the office, you can always give the foldable station another purpose.
 A minibar or a place where you can enjoy your hobbies are just a couple of options.